 In 2007 he established Diagrama Foundation (UK), an organization which he has chaired since its creation and through which he has developed a wide variety of initiatives, projects, programs, research projects and publications designed to advance and improve comprehensive care for all members of society in the United Kingdom.

-In addition, he has been decorated by the Spanish Ministry of Justice with the Second Class Distinguished Cross of the San Raimundo de Peñafort Order, awarded the Global Youth Humanitarian Award from the Thai Ministry of Justice, and has been made a Doctor Honoris Causa by the National University of Trujillo (Peru).
+In addition, he has been decorated by the Spanish Ministry of Foreign Affairs, European Union and Cooperation with the Officer Cross of the Isabel la Católica Order, by the Spanish Ministry of Justice with the Second Class Distinguished Cross of the San Raimundo de Peñafort Order, and by the Ministry of the Interior of Spain with the Cross of Police Merit with White Badge.
+He has also been awarded the Global Youth Humanitarian Award from the Thai Ministry of Justice, and has been made a Doctor Honoris Causa by the National University of Trujillo (Peru).

 Maureen Walby is an experienced educationalist and trainer with a history of developing and implementing specialist youth reintegration programmes.
 She has designed and piloted several successful work-place training programmes for young people who were unable to maintain mainstream education and for whom all other provision had failed.
 She set up and managed The Social Development Project (SDP) in Kent as a pilot funded by Kent Training & Enterprise Council which was subsequently adopted by Kent County Council as the Alternative Curriculum Programme.